Praxis Impact Bond Fund

 For the periods indicated, the performance depicted for Class A shares uses historic performance of the Class B shares for the period from Jan.
 4, 1994, to May 11, 1999, but imposes the expense structure of Class A shares.
 The performance depicted for Class I shares uses historic performance of the Class B shares for the period from Jan.
 4, 1994, to May 11, 1999 and Class A shares for the period May 12, 1999 to April 30, 2006; but imposes the expense structure of Class I shares.

 Bloomberg U.S. Aggregate Bond Index is an index of widely held fixed-income securities often used as a proxy for the bond market.
 It is comprised of the U.S. Treasury and U.S. agency bonds, mortgage-backed bonds, and higher-grade corporate bonds.
 Indexes are unmanaged, do not incur fees, and it is not possible to invest directly in an index.

 |FNMA .875% 8/05/2030||2.47%|

 |FNMA 5.625% 7/15/37||1.93%|

 |FHLB 3.25% 11/16/28||1.50%|

 Positive impact bonds diversification

-29 percent of the Praxis Impact Bond Fund assets are in positive impact bonds as of Sept.
-30, 2019.
+About 34% of the Praxis Impact Bond Fund assets are in positive impact bonds as of June 30, 2023.

 See the top sectors of positive impact bonds in the portfolio.

-Download the Impact Bond impact sheet (PDF) to read more about the impact.
+Download the current Real Impact Quarterly (PDF) to read more about real impact.